Central Wisconsin Christian High School

 Central Wisconsin Christian High School is a private Christian school in Waupun, Wisconsin.

 The school is a high school, middle school, and elementary in one building.
 A normal eight-hour day consists of Science, History, Choir or Band, Bible, a flex period, Spanish, Physical Education, English/Grammar, and Math.
 Central Wisconsin Christian, or CWC, has many extra-circular opportunities as well.
-These include the following: Soccer, Volleyball, Basketball, Track, Golf, Trap, Play, Forensics, Art club, Improv, and Solo Emsemble.
+These include the following: Soccer, Volleyball, Basketball, Track, Golf, Trap, Play, Forensics, Art club, Improv, and Solo Ensemble.

+Athletics

+Central Wisconsin Christian's athletic program is nicknamed the Crusaders, and they have been affiliated with the Trailways Conference since 2004.